 Premiums are average annual full coverage premiums for 40-year-olds

 When considering changing your auto insurance company, you may want to research more than average premiums.
-Reviewing customer service ratings, coverage offerings, available discounts and financial strength may help you to choose the right company for you.
+Reviewing customer service scores, coverage offerings, available discounts and financial strength ratings may help you to choose the right company for you.

 Sign up for a telematics program

-Some insurance companies have programs that track your driving and reward you with discounts.
-Enrolling in such a program is typically simple.
-Once you talk to your company and request that you be enrolled in the program, you may need to download a mobile app or ask the company to mail you a plug-in device.
-If you drive safely, you could reduce your car insurance rates.
-You may even get a discount just for signing up.
+Some auto insurers offer usage-based (telematics) programs that track your driving and reward you with discounts.
+Enrolling in a telematics program is typically a very simple process.
+After you talk to your company representative or insurance agent and request that you be enrolled in the program, you may need to download a mobile app or ask the insurer to mail you a plug-in device.
+If you drive safely, you could reduce your auto insurance rates based on your company’s telematics rating criteria.
+You may even earn a discount just for signing up.

 Consider ticket forgiveness programs

-Some car insurance companies offer ticket forgiveness programs which waive the premium increase you would normally see if you get a ticket.
-However, you would likely need to have this option on your auto insurance policy before getting a ticket to reap the benefits.
-If you have recent tickets, you may not be eligible to sign up.
-Talking to your insurance company may help you determine if this program is offered and if it is an option for you.
+Some auto insurance companies offer ticket forgiveness programs which waive the premium increase you would normally see if you get a moving violation.
+However, you would likely need to have this option on your auto insurance policy before getting a speeding ticket to reap the benefits.
+If you have recent tickets on your motor vehicle record, you may not be eligible to sign up for a forgiveness program.
+Talking to your auto insurer or insurance agent may help you determine if this program is offered and available to you.

 Other speeding ticket considerations

 In addition to fees and an insurance premium increase, you may be facing additional penalties after a ticket.
-You could see points put onto your driver’s license.
+You could see points added to your driver’s license record.
 You may even have your license suspended or revoked, depending on the severity of your infraction and your past driving history.
-You could need to make a court appearance or hire a lawyer.
+You could also be required to make a court appearance or hire an attorney.
 Your ticket may even result in jail time.

 Frequently asked questions